trpc/trpc/www/docs/client/header.md

 ```

 The `token` can be whatever you want it to be.
 It's entirely up to you whether that's just a client-side
-variable that you update the value of on success or whether you store the token and pull it from `localStoratge`.
+variable that you update the value of on success or whether you store the token and pull it from local storage.